 It’s pretty much inevitable that as a property manager, you will eventually encounter a situation where a tenant has become upset with you.
 No one wants upset tenants, but at the same time, you are obliged to carry out your function and protect the best interests of the property and the owner.
 Here are some recommendations for how you can go about dealing with upset tenants, while at the same time protecting the interests of the individuals you work for.
 The main target is to deal with upset tenants.

-Stay on the legal side
+Stay on the Legal Side

-Whatever you do, make sure that you’re always on firm legal footing with all of your actions.
-There are quite a few tenants these days who make a point of learning all their legal rights, and they become amateur lawyers at trying to gain every possible advantage.
+Whatever you do, make sure that you’re always on a firm legal footing with all of your actions.
+There are quite a few tenants these days who make a point of learning all their legal rights, and they become amateur lawyers trying to gain every possible advantage.
 You don’t have to become a lawyer yourself, but you should definitely be aware of all the laws and rules regarding landlord-tenant relations.
-If necessary, by all means consult a lawyer to be sure that you’re handling the situation legally and correctly.
+If necessary, by all means, consult a lawyer to be sure that you’re handling the situation legally and correctly.
 The penalties for violating any existing laws can be extremely serious, so you don’t want to run afoul of the legal system.

-Use emails and texts
+Use Emails and Texts

-Communicating with your tenants by emails and texts can work out to your advantage in a major way.
+Communicating with your tenants by email and text can work out to your advantage in a major way.
 Firstly, it allows you to think about what you need to say precisely, and if you’re not a good speaker, this is especially important.
 Having the time to calmly phrase your thoughts can save a lot of misunderstanding and miscommunication.
 If a situation should get out of control and legal action becomes necessary, you’ll also have hard evidence to support your case.